TerribleDev/nashua/readme.md

 ## Food

 There is quite a large range of food given the size of the city.
 Many restaurants are also [coffee shops](#coffee-land).
 Nashua's restaurants usually fall into two categories.
 Places that close at 3pm, and places that open at 5pm.
-Eating between the hours of 3-5pm are quite hard.
+Eating between the hours of 3-5pm is quite hard.
 Outside of this list, there are many chain restaurants in town, and the food court in the mall is usually good.

 ### Breakfast

 * Riverwalk Cafe
 * Norton's Classic Cafe
 * Midfield Cafe
-* City room cafe
+* City Room Cafe
 * Poor Pierre's
-* Temple street diner
+* Temple Street Diner
-* Nancy's diner
+* Nancy's Diner

 ### Lunch

 * Nashua Garden - Deli in a bar
 * California Burrito
-* Cedars cafe - Mediterranean affair
+* Cedars Cafe - Mediterranean affair
 * Crane - Chinese
 * Fratello's - Italian
 * Giant of Siam - Thai
 * El Colima - Mexican
 * Caza Mescal - Mexican
-* City room cafe
+* City Room Cafe
-* Poor Pierres
+* Poor Pierre's
-* Temple street diner
+* Temple Street diner
 * Nancy's diner

 ### Dinner

-* Stella blu - Tapas in a bar setting
+* Stella Blu - Tapas in a bar setting
 * Peddler's Daughter - Irish bar and food
 * Riverwalk BBQ
 * Surf - Seafood